 At Kwonsooksoo, I had the chance to encounter a new sensibility, a different palate and sense of culinary pleasure.
 The 4 Korean liquors that came with the meal were much stronger than nihonshu, tasting clearly of alcohol and having a stronger aroma, with one exception.

 In the end, I felt that the experience of discovering a new palate – the modern Korean palate – was interesting, but did not compare to the shock I experienced having my first kaiseki meal.
 Perhaps that is too high a standard.
 The presentation was understated and the dishes were delicious, interesting and of high quality.
-I hope that young Koreans will discover that their food culture can be more wide-ranging than Korean BBQ and the otherwise strong flavors that are typical of Korean food.
 The dishes were subtle and sophisticated, with reminders of the ruggedness of Korea.

 There are many quality things to do in Seoul and I know that there must be a lot that is hidden.
 I enjoyed walking in Gyeongbokgung Palace.
 In particular, Leeum Samsung Museum was of the highest quality, with one half devoted to traditional Korean arts (Celadon, Buncheong wares and white porcelain, painting, metal) and one half for international and Korean modern art.
 The Olafur Eliasson installation “Gravity Stairs” about our solar system was great: the ceiling is made of mirrors and the illusion is perfectly done.
 The planets and the sun appear differently when moving around.
 What was most striking for me was the illusion of the mirrors, which raises the question of whether what we see in life and the universe is actually reality, or an illusion, or both.
 If what we see is an illusion, is there a reality that we do not see?
 Do we enjoy seeing the illusion and do we want to avoid thinking about the fact that it is simply a mirror?
 The sun seems perfectly spherical.
 The planets, on the other hand, never fully reveal themselves, as part of their light is always hidden no matter where you stand.
 Famous for his “Weather Project”, Olafur Eliasson’s installation about our solar system was speaks highly of this quality museum.